OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 ### The Software Development Team (architects, bioinformaticians, technical leads, developers)

 The Dev team may not need Brian, they could go directly to the stakeholder, collect the requirements and implement the solution.
 In larger-size projects, Brian’s role is to document the requirements or implementation options, track the impacts, log any decision, any back-and-forth (yes, the stakeholders can change their mind in the light of external circumstances).
-Usually the Software Develppers find their joy in prototyping and coding, not so much in writing formalized documentation of the stakeholders expectations.
+Usually the Software Developers find their joy in prototyping and coding, not so much in writing formalized documentation of the stakeholders expectations.

 ### The Quality Assurance Team
 The QAs perform Quality Assurance based on requirements written by Brian.